Originally posted in Tech Times By Rina Marie Doctor, Tech Times | July 27, 9:54 AM

 A group of researchers, who studied the association of panic disorder and sleep apnea obtained their data from patients diagnosed with sleep apnea from 2000-2010 through the Taiwan National Health Insurance Research Database.
 The researchers found that out of 43,496 participants, 263 were stricken by panic disorder after a mean follow-up period of 3.92 years.
 With this, the researchers acknowledge that sleep apnea may be a risk factor for panic disorder and recommend physicians to consider the comorbid factor of panic disorder in patients with sleep apnea.

 Difficulty falling asleep or staying asleep also spells trouble for your waking hours.
+For better sleep, you can start by putting your smart phone away.

 At night you lie in bed, watching the clock and stressing out that you will have to get up in a few hours.
 During the day, you’re exhausted, sleepy and unfocused.